Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

 \begin{enumerate} \item $\bar{\sigma}_-$: $\bar{\sigma}_-$ is negative everywhere outside the event horizon.
-Hence, in the case where $\Bar{\sigma}_-=\sigma_p$, the photon moves on a counter-rotating orbit.
-Such an orbit can only exist outside the ergoregion.
-Hence, $\Bar{\sigma}_-$ can only be paired with the $\sigma_-$ solution outside the ergoregion, and the pair gives a boundary of the photon region that lies outside an ergoregion.
+Hence, a photon with $E/L=\Bar{\sigma}_-=\sigma_p$, moves on a counter-rotating orbit.
+Such an orbit can occur only outside the ergoregion, thus implying that $\Bar{\sigma}_-$ can only be paired with the $\sigma_-$ solution outside the ergoregion, and the pair gives a boundary of the photon region that lies outside an ergoregion.